jdheyburn/jdheyburn.co.uk/content/blog/backup-to-backblaze-b2-using-restic-and-rclone/index.md

 main $@
 ```

 This script is a bit messy, but it gets the job done.
 It supports a parameter which can be either `backup` or `prune`, depending on what job needs to be ran.
 If the mode is `backup` then it will invoke the `pull-backups.sh` script so that restic has the latest files to backup.

+Both restic repositories will be kept under `/mnt/usb/Backup/restic`.

 Once the script is defined we can have systemd invoke it.